Ritonavir

 Ritonavir, sold under the brand name Norvir, is an antiretroviral medication used along with other medications to treat HIV/AIDS.
 This combination treatment is known as highly active antiretroviral therapy (HAART).
-Ritonavir is a protease inhibitor and is used with other protease inhibitors.
+Ritonavir is a protease inhibitor, though it now mainly serves to boost the potency of other protease inhibitors.
 It may also be used in combination with other medications to treat hepatitis C and COVID-19.
 It is taken by mouth.
-Tablets of ritonavir are not bioequivalent to capsules, as the tablets may result in higher peak plasma concentrations.

 Common side effects of ritonavir include nausea, vomiting, loss of appetite, diarrhea, and numbness of the hands and feet.
-Serious side effects include liver complications, pancreatitis, allergic reactions, and arrythmias.
+Serious side effects include liver complications, pancreatitis, allergic reactions, and arrhythmias.
 Serious interactions may occur with a number of other medications including amiodarone and simvastatin.
 At low doses, it is considered to be acceptable for use during pregnancy.
 Ritonavir is of the protease inhibitor class.
 However, it is also commonly used to inhibit the enzyme that metabolizes other protease inhibitors.
 This inhibition allows lower doses of these latter medications to be used.

 Ritonavir was patented in 1989 and came into medical use in 1996.
 It is on the World Health Organization's List of Essential Medicines.
 Ritonavir capsules were approved as a generic medication in the United States in 2020.